-This piece is taken from a recent article published by Dana Ullman, MPH.
+This piece is taken from a 2011 article published by Dana Ullman, MPH.

 Dr. Luc Montagnier, the French virologist who won the Nobel Prize in 2008 for discovering the AIDS virus, supports that homeopathic dilutions, which has always been the most challenging aspect in the acceptance of Homeopathy within the the scientific community, whilst being a fundamental principle of the homeopathic medical system says “the high dilutions (used in homeopathy) are right.
 High dilutions of something are not nothing.
 They are water structures which mimic the original molecules.”

 Montagnier is making reference to his experimental research that confirms one of the controversial features of homeopathic medicine that uses doses of substances that undergo sequential dilution with vigorous shaking in-between each dilution.
 Although it is common for modern-day scientists to assume that none of the original molecules remain in solution, Montagnier’s research (and other of many of his colleagues) has verified that electromagnetic signals of the original medicine remains in the water and has dramatic biological effects.

 Montagnier’s new research is investigating the electromagnetic waves that he says emanate from the highly diluted DNA of various pathogens.
 Montagnier asserts, “What we have found is that DNA produces structural changes in water, which persist at very high dilutions, and which lead to resonant electromagnetic signals that we can measure….”

 There has also been completely separate and recent research, conducted at the respected Indian Institutes of Technology that has confirmed the presence of “nanoparticles” of the starting materials even at extremely high dilutions.
 Researchers have demonstrated by Transmission Electron Microscopy (TEM), electron diffraction and chemical analysis by Inductively Coupled Plasma-Atomic Emission Spectroscopy.